 - Eyelid on the pain side may droop.

 Although there is no known cure, Cluster headache syndrome can be reduced by lowering the risk of future attacks.
 Simple tips can help, but anything that improves your posture can help you deal with the problem better.
 Want to learn more about cluster headache syndrome?
-Contact us to make an appointment at Complete Chiropractic Dee Why.
+Contact us to make an appointment at Complete Chiropractic Dee Why and see if we may be able to help you with your specific case.